30 Dec 2019

 Tenor

 I found out about the role of a Quant from an online article.
-At this point, I was studying for an undergraduate degree in mathematics with the aim of a following master’s degree and beyond.
-From my reading, I instantly became interested in the real-world application of the maths I loved.
-During a summer internship in a technology division, I had a very supportive manager who encouraged me to think about my career and what I wanted out of it.
+At this point, I was studying for an undergraduate degree in mathematics so I could get a Master’s degree and beyond.
+From my reading, I became interested in the real-world application of the maths I loved.
+During a summer internship in a technology division, I had a very supportive manager.
+They encouraged me to think about my career and what I wanted out of it.
 I told him I had an interest in becoming a Quant and he kindly arranged for me to go and meet a Quant team within the firm.
 I never looked back from there!

-In terms of the skills and requirements needed to become a Quant, the best start is a strong background in mathematics.
-However, that does not necessarily mean doing a maths degree!
-We also hire people with degrees in physics, computer science and engineering who have shown great enthusiasm for the work we do.
+Within the skills and requirements needed to become a Quant, the best start is a strong background in mathematics.
+But, that does not mean you need to do a maths degree!
+We also hire people with degrees in physics, computer science and engineering.
 The vast majority of Quants have at least a master’s degree in a related field with around half having a PhD.
-At an entry-level, the programming skills are important as well as showing interest and aptitude for picking up finance knowledge, although these skills can be further developed on the job.
+At an entry-level, programming skills are important.
+It’s also important to show interest and aptitude for finance knowledge.
 The last important set of skills that people often forget is the “soft skills”.
-These are necessary to be able to communicate advanced concepts to a wide variety of people without maths backgrounds and to be able to solve problems with people from a variety of different backgrounds.
+These are necessary to be able to communicate advanced concepts to a wide variety of people.

 What Is A Quantitative Analyst? - communication gif | Stemettes Zine